RWTH-i5-IDSG/webservice-to-jsonrpc/README.md

 SOAP/JSON-RPC Adapter
 =====================

 This tool provides a solution for JSON-RPC clients to use SOAP Web services.
 The solution is designed as a group of Java servlets to run under Apache Tomcat.
-It consists of the *emphasis (manager)* servlet and one or more, independent *emphasis (adapter)* servlets.
+It consists of the *manager* servlet and one or more, independent *adapter* servlets.

 The manager